-Stroll along this dog-friendly beach, beginning at The Tollgate Café and following the harbour’s shoreline to the coastal path along the white cliffs of Culver.
+Stroll along one of the many dog friendly beaches on the Isle of Wight, beginning at The Tollgate Café and following the harbour’s shoreline to the coastal path along the white cliffs of Culver.
 It is a doable distance of two miles, three miles if you count the cliff climb.
 There is plenty of opportunity for playing fetch and splashing in the shallows.

 2. Links and Ledges Walk

 Whizzing down the sands at St Helen’s Dulver makes this one of the best coastal walks with dogs on the Isle of Wight.
 This 3.5-mile beachcomb includes skirting the Isle of Wight Golf Club and has low-tide and high-tide alternatives, so check the tide table.
 It is a circular walk that is level most of the way, not counting the cavorting on the dunes

 Starting from the cliffs of Niton, this close to 10-mile trek is for doggies that can go the distance.
 It follows the Isle of Wight Coast Path starting high above the shoreline and descending to the sandy beaches of Shanklin and Sandown.
 St Lawrence and the seaside resort of Ventor are on the route too.

 Keep to the Canine Code and put your pup on a long lead through 88-acres of parkland, sculpture gardens and woodland.
 There are activities for young children too in the Lower Valley of this theme park.
 The pathways are all pretty level and you can choose a route that is best suited to you and your pet.